 Many of the best domain names are taken but as domain names are rented and not purchased outright many names find their way back into circulation after the original owner failed to renew it for whatever reason.

 I have an excellent guide to finding a domain name and a lot of fantastic tips and tricks to help you search for one.

 2. Setup Your Business Email Address

 Once you've purchased your domain name, you can put it to work by setting up your email address.
 Most domain name registrars allow you to set up an email address from within their control panel.
 The way I like to do this is to redirect all of my incoming emails to my Google mail account so that it captures all the email from all sources.
-That way if you don't want to let go of your existing email address you don't have to.
+That way if you don't want to let go of your current email address you don't have to.

 3. Choose Your Website Building Software